risingwavelabs/awesome-stream-processing/02-bring-analytics-closer-to-odb/001-create-mv-offload-analytics.md

 ## Create and update a materialized view

-Next, we will create a materialized view based on the CDC table, `pg_users`, created in Ingest data from PostgreSQL CDC into RisingWave.
+Next, you will create a materialized view based on the CDC table, `pg_users`, created in Ingest data from PostgreSQL CDC into RisingWave.
 The materialized view `over21` will filter for all users who are at least 21 years old.

 ```sql
 CREATE MATERIALIZED VIEW atleast21 AS